We’ve been talking about scuba diving since the moment we met at that party in Singapore in 2006.

 Glenn started working with local dive shops and scuba boats, and we toyed with the idea of buying into one of these great operations.

 But none of the existing businesses quite fit our vibe.

-Over years of diving around the world with some of the best live-aboard and day charter operators around, we paid attention to what makes us feel most at ease on a boat:
+For years we dived around the world with some of the best live-aboard and day charter operators around.
+And here’s what makes us feel most at ease on a boat:

 And we used all this to create our business.